kellyruan/Ants/README.md

 CS61A: project #3

-Tower defense game called Ants vs Bees, similar to the game Plants vs Zombies.
+Tower defense game with ants defending against bees, similar to the game Plants vs Zombies.